 The Mandarin - the Answer to the Urban Duck Keeper's Prayers

-For many of us presently raising waterfowl, and for many more who would like to do so, the reality of zoning laws in urban and suburban areas makes doing so somewhere between difficult and impossible.
-Even in small towns more and more restrictions are being placed on the keeping of "poultry" in town.
+For many of us presently raising waterfowl and for many more of us who would like to do so, the reality of zoning laws in urban and suburban areas makes doing so somewhere between difficult and impossible.
+Even in small towns more and more restrictions are being placed on the keeping of "poultry" in town".
 As a result, many people keep birds under the constant threat of sanction by local government.
 All it takes is a complaint by a single neighbor in many cases.

 Why might a neighbor complain?
 It could be the noise caused by quacking Call ducks, the disturbance of sleep caused by the crowing of roosters, the smell caused by less than sanitary pens (too many birds, pens too small), or even that "barnyard" birds do not belong in a suburban neighborhood.

-Of course, there are many things that could and should be done to reduce such objections: visually screening the birds from the neighbors; providing attractive and well landscaped buildings and pens; seeing to it that noise was kept at a minimum, etc. Sometimes such measures work and sometimes they don’t.
+Of course, there are many things that could and should be done to reduce such objections: visually screening the birds from the neighbors; providing attractive and well-landscaped buildings and pens; seeing to it that noise was kept to a minimum, etc. Sometimes such measures work and sometimes they don’t.

 The answer to those who would like to keep some sort of waterfowl may simply be to choose carefully the type one keeps.
 There is a bird available that possesses virtually every quality one could ask of such fowl.
 It is small (and thus easily kept in a relatively small area), it is quiet (its array of soft whistles and other noises is neither loud nor unpleasant to the ear), and it is one of the most beautiful and ornamental birds in the entire world.
 You want more?
 O.K., how about that it is fairly easy to obtain, relatively inexpensive, can be raised on feed products commonly available, and it requires no federal or state license to keep it.

 The Mandarin was known and revered in Asia well before the birth of Christ.
-Westerners were quick to discover it when they began to visit those areas of the world and captive Mandarins were brought to Europe as early as the 1700's.
+Westerners were quick to discover them when they began to visit those areas of the world and captive Mandarins were brought to Europe as early as the 1700's.
 By the 1800's, there was at least one resident wild flock of Mandarins thriving in the UK and there is presently at least one feral flock of Mandies in residence in the western U.S. that coexists well with the local population of Wood Ducks.
+There are also wild flocks in Germany and in Ireland.
 In case you are wondering whether such closely related species as the Mandarin and Wood Duck will cross, the answer is yes and no. They will freely mate with one another but the eggs from such unions are almost always infertile.
-Reports exist of hybrids but evidently usually turn out to be pure but poor specimens of one or the other specie that just look like crosses.
+Reports exist of hybrids but usually turn out to be pure but poor specimens of one or the other specie that just look like crosses.
 Interestingly enough, there are numerous verified reports of successful crosses with other species of ducks.
 I have witnessed, for example, the willingness of Mandarins to mate with domestic Calls.
+The scene to the right is the Mandarin pen at Bill Wulff's home in Connersville, Indiana.

 Construction of Display Pens